percona/k8sps-docs/docs/operator.md

 ### `allowUnsafeConfigurations`

-Prevents users from configuring a cluster with unsafe parameters such as starting a group replication cluster with less than 3, more than 9, or an even number of Percona Server for MySQL instances (if `false`, unsafe parameters will be automatically changed to safe defaults). **This option is deprecated and will be removed in future releases**.
+Prevents users from configuring a cluster with unsafe parameters such as starting a group replication cluster with less than 3 or more than 9 Percona Server for MySQL instances. **This option is deprecated and will be removed in future releases**.
 Use `unsafeFlags` subsection instead.
 Setting `allowUnsafeConfigurations` won’t have any effect with the Operator version 0.8.0 and newer, and upgrading existing clusters with `allowUnsafeConfigurations=true` will cause everything under the [unsafeFlags](#operator-unsafeflags-section) subsection set to `true`.

 | Value type  | Example    |
 | ----------- | ---------- |